Leading Prolog Technology

-The screenshots below are mostly from Eclipse 4.4 on Windows 7 but both SICStus and Eclipse looks almost the same on other platforms, such as Linux and OS X, and the same or similar steps should be performed on all platforms.
-Note that current versions of SPIDER requires a newer version of Eclipse, see the prerequisites page for details.
+The screenshots below are mostly from Eclipse 4.4 on Windows 7, neither of which is supported anymore, but both SICStus and Eclipse looks almost the same in newer versions and on other platforms, such as Linux and macOS, and the same or similar steps should be performed on all platforms.

 Full-size versions of the screenshots will open in a separate window when the thumbnail is clicked.

 To work with your Prolog code you should create a Prolog project that refers to all your Prolog files.
 It is possible to refer to pre-existing folders, see below, but the following example will create everything from scratch.

 The following steps will create a Prolog project containing a single Prolog file.

 To start the SICStus top level you need to bring the SICStus top level view to the front.
 You can do this with Open Top level from the SICStus menu.

 SICStus will, by default, start automatically but you can force SICStus to start, or restart, by pressing the “Restart Prolog” button.